POSTED: 19 Jul 2023

 Everything You Need to Know About Skin Purging & What to Do About it!

 In your journey towards flawless skin, you may have come across the term skin purging.
-It’s a concept that often raises eyebrows and generates more questions than answers!
-In this article we do a deep dive and answer the most common questions such as what causes purging of the skin, is it beneficial or harmful and how do you deal with it?
+It’s a concept that often raises eyebrows and generates more questions than answers.
+In this guide, we take a deep dive into the most common questions.
+These include what causes purging, whether it is helpful or harmful, and how to deal with it.

 What is Skin Purging and How Long Does it Last?

-Skin purging is a term often used to describe the skin’s response to specific active ingredients that accelerate skin cell turnover.
-These ingredients remove the superficial layer of dead skin cells and promote the new cells underneath to come up to the surface and replace them.
-However, this accelerated skin regeneration can temporarily lead to irritation and more quickly bring up existing microcomedones, these are the tiny initial stages of breakouts, to the surface.
-This usually gives rise to temporary acne lesions such as closed and open comedones (black and white heads) but can also produce papules, pustules and even cysts.
-For all intents and purposes, purging looks like you’re breaking out.
+Skin purging is a term often used to describe the skin’s response to certain active ingredients that speed up skin cell turnover.
+These ingredients remove the surface layer of dead skin cells and bring the new cells underneath up to replace them.
+However, this faster regeneration can temporarily cause irritation.
+It can also bring up existing microcomedones (the tiny, early stages of breakouts) to the surface more quickly.
+This usually gives rise to temporary acne lesions such as closed and open comedones (blackheads and whiteheads).
+It can also produce papules, pustules and even cysts.
+For all intents and purposes, purging looks like you are breaking out.

-Skin purging typically lasts anywhere between four to six weeks which is roughly in line with your how long it takes for your skin cells to naturally turnover.
-During this phase, it might seem like your skin is getting worse but it should settle down and improve after you’ve passed this period.
+Skin purging typically lasts anywhere between four and six weeks.
+That is roughly how long it takes for your skin cells to turn over naturally.
+During this phase, your skin might seem to get worse, but it should settle and improve once this period passes.
 If your breakouts persist beyond six weeks, it may not be a purge but a reaction to the product.
-Either way, you should consult with your doctor at the first sign of purging so they can advise you on how to manage it.
+Either way, consult your doctor at the first sign of purging.
+They can then advise you on how to manage it.

 What Causes Your Skin to Purge?

-The main culprits are active ingredients like retinoids such as Retinol, Adapalene or Tretinoin.
-It’s also caused by exfoliating acids like alpha or beta hydroxy acids.
-These ingredients can be quite irritating and increase skin turnover which often triggers a skin purge.
-Other ingredients that can sometimes cause skin purging include Vitamin C, Benzoyl peroxide, Azelaic acid and even chemical sunscreens.
-People with sensitive or acne-prone skin and those who have never used active products before have the highest risk of getting skin purging.
+The main culprits are active ingredients like Retinoids such as Retinol, adapalene or tretinoin.
+Exfoliating acids like alpha or beta hydroxy acids can also cause it.
+These ingredients can be quite irritating, and they increase skin turnover, which often triggers a purge.
+Other ingredients that can sometimes cause skin purging include vitamin C, benzoyl peroxide, azelaic acid and even chemical sunscreens.
+People with sensitive or acne-prone skin have the highest risk.
+So do those who have never used active products before.

-Its can be hard to tell the difference between skin purging and regular breakouts since they tend to look the same.
-However, purging generally occurs soon after introducing a new active product into your skincare routine and usually subsides after a few weeks of continued use.
-Acne breakouts, on the other hand, tend to be pre-existing and triggered or exacerbated by various factors including hormonal fluctuations, stress or using certain skin products.
-They tend to be long-standing and may persist even if the trigger is removed.
+It can be hard to tell the difference between skin purging and a regular breakout, since they tend to look the same.
+However, purging generally starts soon after you introduce a new active product.
+It usually subsides after a few weeks of continued use.
+Acne breakouts, on the other hand, tend to be pre-existing.
+Various factors trigger or worsen them, including hormonal fluctuations, stress or certain skin products.
+They tend to be long-standing, and they may persist even after you remove the trigger.

 Preventing Purging Skin

-It might now always be possible to preventing skin purging entirely.
-This is because potent active ingredients like exfoliating acids, Tretinoin and other retinoids work in a way that makes purging almost unavoidable especially in people who are prone to acne breakouts.
-However, there are a number of things you can do to reduce the risk and minimise the severity as well as duration of the purging:
+It might not always be possible to prevent skin purging entirely.
+This is because potent active ingredients like exfoliating acids, tretinoin and other Retinoids work in a way that makes purging almost unavoidable.
+This is especially true for people who are prone to acne breakouts.
+However, there are a number of things you can do to reduce the risk, severity and duration of purging:

-• Perform a patch test to check for allergic reaction
+• Perform a patch test to check for an allergic reaction.

-• Introduce the new skincare product slowly into your skincare routine (e.g. once a week if Tretinoin or acid exfoliant) then gradually increase frequency as your skin tolerates
+• Introduce the new product slowly (for example, once a week if it is tretinoin or an acid exfoliant), then build up the frequency as your skin tolerates it.

-• Start with a low concentration and gradually increase it over a long period of time
+• Start with a low strength and build it up gradually over time.

-• Support and maintain your skin’s barrier to reduce irritation by increasing hydration and moisturisation
+• Support your skin’s barrier to reduce irritation, by boosting hydration and moisturisation.

-• Avoid starting too many active products at once and instead stagger them to get your skin to adapt to each one
+• Avoid starting too many active products at once.
+Instead, stagger them so your skin can adapt to each one.

 How to Deal with Purging

-So, even if you’ve diligently followed the above tips there’s still a chance you can get skin purging.
-First of all remember that purging is a sign that the products are working and so do not quit or give up!
-You can definitely manage this often daunting phase and it will be worth it!
+So, even if you have diligently followed the tips above, there is still a chance you can get skin purging.
+First of all, remember that purging is a sign the products are working, so do not quit or give up.
+You can definitely manage this often daunting phase, and it will be worth it.

-The below tips should help you safely navigate most purging.
-However, if you’re experiencing severe discomfort or if the purge seems to be lasting longer, the you should consult with a dermatologist or other skincare professional.
-If your breakouts are caused by Tretinoin purging or another prescription product, then immediately contact your treating doctor as they will advise you on how to amend your skincare routine to overcome this.
+The tips below should help you safely navigate most purging.
+However, if you are experiencing severe discomfort, or the purge seems to be lasting longer than expected, you should consult a dermatologist or other skincare professional.
+If tretinoin purging or another prescription product is behind your breakouts, contact your treating doctor straight away.
+They will advise you on how to adjust your skincare routine to overcome it.

 Doctor’s Top Tips